Internet Accuracy ProjectInternet Accuracy Project

 Al Lucas was an American athlete and professional football player with the NFL Carolina Panthers (2000-01), the Arena Football League's Tampa Bay Storm (2003), and the AFL Los Angeles Avengers (2004-05).

-"Big Luke" was the first player in the Arena Football League's 20-year history to die during a game.
+"Big Luke" was the first player in the Arena Football League's history to die during a game.

 Al Lucas